Guangzhen-Jin/rcac-docs/docs/index.md

 # Welcome to RCAC Documentation

-This is a space where RCAC staff share their opinions, best practices regarding using RCAC resources in best practice.
+This is a space to host documentation for RCAC resources and where RCAC staff share their opinions, best practices regarding using RCAC resources in best practice.

 ## User guides for RCAC HPC clusters